-The monthly Sewer Rates described above consistently account for more than 83% of the total operating revenue.
+The monthly Sewer Rates described above consistently account for approximately 83% of the total operating revenue.

 The next largest single source of operating revenue is the capacity charge, which has been imposed since 1990 on customers who establish new connections to the Sewer System.
-Annual capacity charge revenues have averaged 14% of total operating revenue between 2010 and 2014.
+Annual capacity charge revenues have averaged 14% of total operating revenue between 2011 and 2015.
 The table below shows the number of new capacity charge connections for the past five years.

-HISTORICAL CAPACITY CHARGE NEW CONNECTIONS
+HISTORICAL NEW CAPACITY CHARGE CONNECTIONS

 Year Connections

 2011 5,855

 2012 7,915

 2013 7,224

 2014 10,767

-2015 11,442
+2015 11,676

-The capacity charge assessed for customers who establish new connections to the Sewer System in 2016 is \$58.70 per month for 15 years from the commencement of service; the capacity charge was \$57.00 in 2015.
-State law imposes limitations on the calculation of capacity charges, but capacity charges do not require the approval of the Washington State Utilities and Transportation Commission.
+Capacity charges are based upon the year that service commences and remain fixed for a term of 15 years.
+The capacity charge assessed for customers who establish new connections to the Sewer System in 2016 is \$58.70 per month, compared to \$57.00 for customers who established service in 2015.
+In June 2016, the County Council adopted a capacity charge of \$60.80, a 3.6% increase, for 2017.
+State law imposes limitations on the calculation of capacity charges, but capacity charges do not require the approval of the Washington State Utilities and Transportation Commission or the Participants or Agency Customers.

 The County allows the capacity charge to be prepaid on a discounted basis at the customer's option.
 From 2005 through 2013, the discount rate was 5.5%.
-To provide a more stable, long-term revenue stream, the County established new code provisions in 2013 that allow the annual updating of the discount rate based on the 15-year mortgage and 10- and 20-year investment rates, with the discount rate being updated in December of each year.
-These changes became effective on January 1, 2014, with resulting discount rates of 3.3% in 2014, 3.0% in 2015, and 2.8% in 2016.
+To provide a more stable, long-term revenue stream, the County established new code provisions in 2013 in which an annual discount rate is set that reflects the 15-year mortgage and 10- and 20-year investment rates.
+These changes became effective on January 1, 2014.
+The discount rate was 3.3% in 2014 and 3.0% in 2015, and is 2.8% for 2016.